Buddy Roemer: 2012 presidential candidacy

 Though he had talked of leaving the Republican Party to become an Independent after his presidential bid failed, the Louisiana secretary of state's office reports as of October 24, 2013, and again on February 1, 2016, that Roemer remained a registered Republican in East Baton Rouge Parish.

 Personal life and death

 Roemer was married three times, with his first two marriages ending in divorce.
 He had three children: daughter Caroline, and sons Chas and Dakota.

+In 1989, Roemer separated from his second wife, the former Patti Crocker, with the divorce final in 1990, after seventeen years of marriage.
+The couple had one child, Dakota Frost Roemer, a businessman in Baton Rouge, who in 2012 married the former Heather Rae Gatte, daughter of Nacis and Patty Gatte of Iota, Louisiana.

 Roemer had a stroke in 2014, which affected his speech.
 He also had type 1 diabetes.
 He died at his home in Baton Rouge on May 17, 2021, at age 77.